1985 Election Day floods: Virginia

 Along the James River, 15 gauging stations reported new records.
 At Lynchburg, the James River rose to 35 ft, surpassing the record set by Hurricane Camille in 1969 by 7 ft.
 There, the river swept up entire houses, causing portions of U.S. Route 29 to close, and ruining about $8 million worth of tobacco.
 In Richmond, the James River rose to 30.76 ft on November 7, the second-highest peak on record after the 36.51 ft set by Hurricane Agnes in 1972.
 The floods in Richmond closed a portion of Interstate 95, and nearly overtopped the 14th Street Bridge.
 Three bridges were closed, resulting in heavy traffic due to detours.
 Portions of the industrial district south of the river was flooded, as were commercial buildings.

 In eastern Virginia, high winds downed several trees in the eastern portion of the state, causing power outages and blocking roadways.
 Falling trees struck two vehicles, injuring three people.
 Along the Chesapeake Bay, high tides severely damaged or destroyed 75% of piers along the Potomac and Rappahannock rivers.
 Flooding entered about 150 houses in Colonial Beach, while many adjacent highways and seawalls were heavily damaged.
 The tides damaged several marinas, sinking several boats.
 At the mouth of the James River, high waves capsized a crab boat, killing its two passengers.
 A ferry was also washed aground on the James River.
 Several beaches lost 15 to 20 ft of sand.

-The floods occurred election day throughout the state, in which Gerald Baliles won the governorship over Wyatt Durrette.
-The election had a decreased turnout from 1981, the first such decrease since 1961.
+The floods occurred on election day throughout the state.
+Gerald Baliles won the governorship over Wyatt Durrette with a decreased turnout from 1981, the first such decrease since 1961.
 The floods caused the three districts in western Virginia to have the lowest turnouts in the state, although other counties not affected by the overall system also saw decreased turnout.
 The event later became known as the "Election Day Floods" due to their concurrence.